andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/01-marathon.md

 miles ahead.

-Spaced about every quarter mile stands a family of Greek farmers, smiling, waving, and shouting *Bravo!!* to the passing runners.
+Spaced about every quarter mile stands a family of Greek farmers, smiling, waving, shouting,

+*Bravo!!
+Bravo!!*

 <h4 class="article-subheader"></h4>
+9-Nov 2025.
+Marathon Day.
+6 AM.

-I take a right from the hotel and walk about half a mile due north to Omonia Square, one of the 6 pickup locations in Athens for marathon runners.
-I sidle up to a blob of runners gathered on a street corner beside a line of buses that stretch down the block and around the corner.
-The mob slowly shuffles toward the corner where I assume we are boarding, but I am mistaken.
+I take a right from the hotel headed due north to Omonia Square, one of 6 pickup locations in Athens for marathon runners.
+With a notable lack of pep in my step I sidle up to a crowd of brightly clad athletes gathered on the eastern side of the promenade.
+Beside the conclave stretches a line of buses down the block and out of sight.
+I insert myself into the assemblage as we slowly shuffle toward the corner where I assume we are boarding, but I am mistaken.
 Once we get to the corner the throng snakes to the right around a building and stretches, 5 people wide, for 4 blocks.

-How are there this many people
+How are there this many people stupid enough to undertake such an asinine event?
+We're boarding perfectly fine buses to ship us half a degree of latitude north, only for us to eschew the wonders of modern transportation in favor of bipedal locomotion back to where we started!

 As I board the bus I count the rows of seats and surmise there are around 60 seats.
 With 25,000 people participants that's over 400 buses!!
 And that's not